Frequently Asked Questions

 - Emergency call system

-When the Community Centre is built services will be extended to include:
+When the new Community Centre is built services will be extended to include:

 - Community Centre with dining area, games area, library/meeting room, gym, hair salon, entertainment and lounge areas